Samarthweb2/CarrerlensAI/README.md

 - **Career Path Recommendations**: Suggest potential job matches and learning resources.
 - **Visual Analytics**: Interactive dashboards for recruiters and students.

-## Getting Started

-Detailed instructions for setting up the backend, frontend, and database will be added to their respective directories.